hyutrn/ESP32_Button/README.md

 # ESP32 Multi-threaded WiFi and Button Handling

 This project demonstrates a multi-threaded approach using ESP-IDF v4.4.7 on an ESP32 to manage WiFi connectivity and handle button presses.
 The program uses FreeRTOS tasks to separate WiFi handling and button state management, utilizing a shared memory space protected by a semaphore for safe access.

-Features
+## Features

-Multi-threading: Two FreeRTOS tasks are used - one for handling WiFi functions and another for managing button states.
+- **Multi-threading**: Two FreeRTOS tasks are used - one for handling WiFi functions and another for managing button states.
-WiFi Management: The program can scan for WiFi networks, switch between AP and STA modes, and disconnect from WiFi based on button inputs.
+- **WiFi Management**: The program can scan for WiFi networks, switch between AP and STA modes, and disconnect from WiFi based on button inputs.
-Button Handling: Four buttons are used to control the WiFi functions:
+- **Button Handling**: Four buttons are used to control the WiFi functions:
-Button 1: Scan for WiFi networks
+  - Button 1: Scan for WiFi networks
-Button 2: Switch to AP mode
+  - Button 2: Switch to AP mode
-Button 3: Switch to STA mode
+  - Button 3: Switch to STA mode
-Button 4: Disconnect from WiFi
+  - Button 4: Disconnect from WiFi
-Semaphore Protection: A semaphore is used to ensure safe access to the shared memory where button states are stored.
+- **Semaphore Protection**: A semaphore is used to ensure safe access to the shared memory where button states are stored.

-Directory Structure
+## Directory Structure

 ├── main
 │   ├── button.c
 │   ├── button.h